opencog/logicmoo_cogserver/README.md

 The source code for the CogServer can be found in the git repo here:  [https://github.com/opencog/cogserver](https://github.com/opencog/cogserver)

-Additional shells (i.e. shells for things other than PROLOG or scheme) can be implemented by modelling existing code in this directory:  [https://github.com/opencog/cogserver/opencog/cogserver/shell](https://github.com/opencog/cogserver/opencog/cogserver/shell)
+Additional shells (i.e. shells for things other than Prolog or scheme) can be implemented by modelling existing code in this directory:  [https://github.com/opencog/cogserver/opencog/cogserver/shell](https://github.com/opencog/cogserver/opencog/cogserver/shell)

 ## Using the CogServer

-Please refer to the  [OpenCog shell](https://wiki.opencog.org/w/OpenCog_shell "OpenCog shell")  page for general info about how to start the CogServer, and how to connect to the telnet shell, and thence the PROLOG or scheme shells.
+Please refer to the  [OpenCog shell](https://wiki.opencog.org/w/OpenCog_shell "OpenCog shell")  page for general info about how to start the CogServer, and how to connect to the telnet shell, and thence the Prolog or scheme shells.
 The same menu also provides the  sexpr  shell, descried below.

 ## High-performance Atomese serving